 - Q: What are the admissions criteria?

-A: Admissions decisions will be based primarily on your past academic performance (including marks and standardized tests like the GRE), your reference letters which we look at very carefully, and, more importantly,
+A: Admissions decisions will be based primarily on your past academic performance (including marks and standardized tests like the GRE), your reference letters and forms which we look at very carefully, and any research,

 or job experience you might have.